JiaJun-dotcom/fake-news-debunking/README.md

 * User Explanation Layer ( Generative AI - PaLM/Gemini):
-After all the analysis (your classifier, sentiment, tactic ID, fact-check API, vector search), use a generative model to synthesize the findings into a human-readable summary for the user.
+After all the analysis (your classifier, sentiment, tactic ID, fact-check API, vector search), a generative model is used to synthesize the findings into a human-readable summary for the user.

+* Model Selected: DeepSeek-R1-Distill-Llama-8B-GGUF
+Distilled and quantized version of Deepseek-R1 Llama 3 model with 8B params, to suit limitations of project

-Sample Prompt for PaLM/Gemini:
+Sample Prompt for:
 "Analyze the following news assessment and provide a concise summary for the user, highlighting key reasons for concern or confidence.

 News Title: [Title of user's article]